mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 and use _gpt-3.5+ models_.

 Set `option -C` to **resume** (continue from) last history session.

+Set `option -q` for **insert mode**.
+The flag "_[insert]_" must be present in the middle of the input prompt.
+Insert mode works completing between the end of the text preceding the flag, and ends completion with the succeeding text after the flag.
+Insert mode works with models `davinci`, `text-davinci-002`, `text-davinci-003`, and the newer `gpt-3.5-turbo-instruct`.

 Positional arguments are read as a single **PROMPT**.
 Model **INSTRUCTION** is usually optional and can be set with `option -S`.